 This is a really cool fortress in Vardo that’s totally worth a visit.
 I would recommend an overnight stay in Vardo.

 I have never seen a more picturesque village than Reine in the Lofoten Islands.
 This is probably the most famous and most popular spot in the Lofoten Islands and it’s really no surprise why.
 Those red houses with the mountainous backdrop make for an iconic postcard picture and there is really no bad angle of this cute little town.
+Be sure to check out my guide on how to take better travel photos, which includes lots of examples from photos we took in Northern Norway.

 When we were driving around the Lofoten islands, we saw surf board rental and then we saw people actually surfing in the water….that is brave!
 Arctic surfing a real thing and people love it.

-Don’t worry, you’re wrapped up warm, so apparently the water temperature is fine, but if you want a unique experience in northern norway, then why not try that.
+Don’t worry, you’re wrapped up warm, so apparently the water temperature is fine, but if you want a unique experience in northern Norway, then why not try that.

 The Sami people are the indigenous population of mainly northern Norway, Finland and Sweden.
 Their way of life is unique and certain tours allow you to experience that way of life up close, which is pretty cool.